rajin-khan/GridGenius/TopicBrainstorming.md

   4. **Device Constraints**:
      - Deploying the system on edge devices (e.g., smartphones or wearable devices) with limited computational resources.

+## **Comments**
+Aurongojeb Lishad-

+This kind of topic needs deep learning and your proposed topic also requires reinforcement learning.
+LLMs require NLP and deep learning too.
+So, I think this would be a tough topic for first ML project & it's also challenging to finish this kind of project within three months.
+Let's find a **pure ML** project idea.

 ---

 #### *Topic found by: Adib Ar Rahman Khan*